AriaKillebrewBruehl/cs393_ext2/Readme.md

 Try to cast `direct block 1` as `DirectoryEntry` objects directly is impossible since this block begins with a partial entry.

 To resolve this issue we needed to read the data from the direct blocks into a contiguous array, `contiguous_data`.
 This was done by reading the data out of the blocks and into `contiguous_data` as bytes.
-This solved the issue of entries that spanned multiple blocks but
+This solved the issue of entries that spanned multiple blocks.
+The `contiguous_data` vector would still be padded with `0` bytes since the last `DirectoryEntry` is extended to fill the entire block.
+To fix this we simply trim `contiguous_data` to remove any `0`s at the end of the vector.

-- given a directory inode

-  - find the end of its directory entries
-  - add a new directory entry at the end of this

-  - initially to do this we tried to do this by casting bytes of data from the direct blocks as directory entries as the original code is

-    - this doesn't work because DEs are not all the same size and some of them can span multiple blocks

-    - so then we needed to read all the data out of the direct blocks as bytes into a vector called `contiguous_data` to fix the issue of DEs spanning blocks

-    - then we thought we'd just create a DE object for our new entry and add it to the end of `contig_dat` and write it back out

-      - this didn't work bc you can't make a DE object because the name field is a `NulStr` and is not sized

-        - so to work around this we needed to manually add all the elements of the entry to the `contig_data` vect

-          - we also had to deal w the fact that the last DE gets padded to fill out a block

-            - so we needed to change the entry size of the last DE before adding in our new one

-        - then we tried to write the `contig_data` vect back out but we realized we couldn't since the FS is part of the binary / is loaded in at compile time

-          - so then we needed to read the FS in at run time so we could actually write to the direct blocks
+The next step was creating the new directory entry and adding it to the end of `contiguous_data`.
+Initially we attempted to do this by creating a new `DirectoryEntry` object with the correct values and simply appending those bytes to the end of `contiguous_data`.
+This was impossible since a `DirectoryEntry` object contains a `NulStr` which is not sized.
+To append the entry to `contiguous_data` we needed to manually append the bytes for each of the fields of the entry to the vector.

+Then, to update the actual data store in the direct blocks, we wrote the bytes stored in `contiguous_data` back out to the data blocks.
+This was impossible with the original code since the file system was being loaded in at compile time and was therefore encoded in the binary.
+So to be able to actually write to the data blocks we needed to change the loading in of the file system to be done at runtime.
+Once we got this working we wrote `contiguous_data` back out to the data blocks.

+Sadly we were still not done.
+Since the `ext2` file system pads the last directory entry to fill up the rest of the data block the last entry (second to last after adding the new entry) will have a very large entry size.
+This meant that when trying to read the directory entires back out (i.e. `mkdir test; ls`) we would not see our new entry (`test`).
+To resolve this issue we needed to update the size of the second to last entry to be the actual size of the entry.
+Once we did this we had `mkdir` working!
+Kinda...

 ### What We Would Do Differently